mariiamakura/mariiamakura/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on **[WebServer](https://github.com/mariiamakura/webserv)**
+- 🔭 I’m currently working on **Inception**
-    - HTTP 1.1 webserver in C++ with GET, POST & DELETE methods and CGI to PHP and Python.
+    - Setting up a small infrastructure composed of WordPress with LEMP Stack (Nginx, MariaDB and PHP) using Docker / Docker-Compose
-- 🌱 I’m currently learning Java, Docker, Kubernetes
+- 🌱 I’m currently learning Java, Kotlin, Docker, Kubernetes
 - 🔥 Passionate about software architecture, cloud computing and languages

 ## 📚 Tech Stack